Dr Hopwood

 Do you know how your local pharmacy can support your healthcare needs?

-Most pharmacists can help you with minor ailments such as:-
+Pharmacists can also help you with minor ailments such as:-

 Pharmacists can sell ‘P’ medicines which are medicines only available from pharmacies and the sale will be accompanied by advice and signposting if needed.
 Pharmacists can help with prescription queries e.g. information about medication including interactions, dosing and side effects.
 They can help to synchronise repeat prescriptions and can carry out Medicine Use Reviews and New Medicine Service.